Skip to main content

 A happy brown Labrador looking curiously at a cherry, surrounded by healthy snacks and a warning sign.

 Cherry flesh is safe for dogs and rich in vitamins.
-The pits are toxic because they contain amygdalin, which converts to cyanide in the body.
-Swallowed pits...
+The pits, stems and leaves are toxic because they contain amygdalin, which converts to cyanide in the body....

 A white dog with pointy ears and a turquoise bandana.

-Spinach is fine for dogs in moderation but contains oxalic acid, which binds calcium and can be problematic for dogs with kidney issues.
-Best tolerated cooked...
+Spinach is safe for dogs in moderation but contains oxalic acid, which binds calcium and can be problematic for dogs with kidney issues.
+Best served cooked and...

 A happy dog nibbling on watermelon in a sunny garden with colorful flowers and blue sky.

 Yes, watermelon is safe for dogs and a perfect summer snack.
 It is 92% water and helps with hydration.
-Remove seeds as they can cause intestinal blockage.
-The...
+Remove the seeds, as they can cause an intestinal...

 A sick dog with a fever lying in a cozy room on a dog bed, surrounded by a water bowl and thermometer.